evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 125kWh and a net capacity of 120kWh, meaning you have a 5kWh buffer for protection.
-(4.0%).
+The battery has a gross capacity of 120kWh and a net capacity of 113kWh, meaning you have a 7kWh buffer for protection.
+(5.8%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 555 km (345 mi).
-The consumption is 21.6kWh/100km for the WLTP standard test.
+The consumption is 20.4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 98 minutes, while a more common scenario of 10-80% would take 50 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 47%, resulting in an actual charge speed, including time loss, of 104kW.
-Each charge session would take 30 minutes and 46 seconds.
+A full charge from 0 - 100% would take 92 minutes, while a more common scenario of 10-80% would take 47 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 48%, resulting in an actual charge speed, including time loss, of 103kW.
+Each charge session would take 29 minutes and 59 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 53 minutes.
-This trip will require three charge session(s) charging from 4% to 49%.
-The total time lost for charging up the battery will be 94 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 58 minutes.
+This trip will require four charge session(s) charging from 5% to 42%.
+The total time lost for charging up the battery will be 98 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 10 hours and 54 minutes.
+As a result, you can charge the battery 0-100% from home in about 10 hours and 16 minutes.

 {{< sitefiguresized thumb="models/hiphi/z/z_5_seater/charging_1_st.jpg" title="HiPhi Z 5 Seater" width="3000" height="2032"  >}}